Beneficiary Designation Gifts

-A beneficiary designation gift is a simple and affordable way to make a gift to support United Cerebral Palsy Foundation.
+A beneficiary designation gift is a simple and affordable way to make a gift to support United Cerebral Palsy Foundation of San Diego County.
 You can designate us as a beneficiary of a retirement, investment or bank account or your life insurance policy.

 If you are interested in making a gift but are also concerned about your future needs, keep in mind that beneficiary designation gifts are among the most flexible of all charitable gifts.
 Even after you complete the beneficiary designation form, you can take distributions or withdrawals from your retirement, investment or bank account and continue to freely use your account.
 You can also change your mind at any time in the future for any reason, including if you have a loved one who needs your financial help.

 If you have any questions about leaving a beneficiary designation gift to us, please contact us.
 We would be happy to assist you.

 If you have already designated us as a beneficiary of an asset or as part of your estate plan, please let us know.
 We would like to recognize you and your family for your gift.

 FlexibilityMost beneficiary designation forms are very flexible.
 You can name United Cerebral Palsy Foundation of San Diego County as a "full" or "partial" beneficiary of your account or life insurance policy.
 You can also name United Cerebral Palsy Foundation of San Diego County as a "primary" or "contingent" beneficiary.